SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

     configuration window.
 * Setting up a VNC server:
     * PuTTY will establish an SSH connection to your AWS Ubuntu instance using the loaded key file.
-    * First check if the packages are updated
+    * First check if the packages are updated using the following block,
       ```
       sudo apt update
       sudo apt upgrade
       ```
-    * To install a desktop enviornment inorder to have a GUI interface.
+    * To install a desktop environment in order to have a GUI interface,
       ```
       sudo apt install xfce4
       ```
-    * Install VNC server software
+    * Install VNC server software.
       ```
       sudo apt install xfce4
       ```
-    * Set-up the VNC server
+    * Set up the VNC server.
       ```
       vncserver :1 -geometry 1280x720 -depth 24
       ```
       The :1 denotes the display number
-    * Next step is setting up vnc password and confirming the same
+    * Next step is setting up the VNC password and confirming the same.
-    * Stop the VNC server
+    * Stop the VNC server.
       ```
       vncserver -kill :1
       ```
-    * Open the VNC Server settings in a text editor using  the following command
+    * Open the VNC Server settings in a text editor using  the following command:
       ```
       nano ~/.vnc/xstartup
       ```
-      Delete the existing text and replace it with the following
+      Delete the existing text and replace it with the following:
       ```
       #!/bin/bash
       xrdb $HOME/.Xresources
       startxfce4 &
       ```
-      To save the text in the editor use the __ctrl+O__, then it prompts you to enter the file name. once that is confirmed, you exit the editor using the short cut __ctrl+X__.
+      To save the text in the editor use the __ctrl+O__, and then it prompts you to enter the file name.
+Once that is confirmed, you exit the editor using the shortcut __ctrl+X__.
     * Restart the VNC server
       ```
       vncserver :1 -geometry 1280x720 -depth 24
       ```

-      Now you have completed the creation of the VNC server in PuTTY
+      Now you have completed the creation of the VNC server in PuTTY.
 * Accessing the GUI
     * Download the app of your choice.
-In this case, I have used __VNC Viewer__
+In this case, I have used __VNC Viewer__.
-    * Copy your Public __IPv4 DNS__ from the AWS  instance portal
+    * Copy your Public __IPv4 DNS__ from the AWS  instance portal.
     * The above is entered into the app, with an extension of the display number.
-In this case its __:1__
+In this case, it is __:1__.
 * Running the code to download the video
-    * Open the terminal and run the follwing snippets, to be able to download the required dependencies and to be able            download the video successfully.
+    * Open the terminal and run the following snippets, to download the required dependencies and to download the video successfully.
       ```
       sudo apt update
       ```